sensboston/uploader/README.md

 ## Issues / TODO

 There are two unresoved (yet) issues with the app:
- - First, I suppose to use Python app, running as service, for the user authentication in the PHP scripts because I can't make the PAM PHP extension works 😒 Google's searches returned tonns of useless and non-working advises and suggestions; even ChatGPT can't resolve that issue.
+ - First, I have to use a Python app (running as a service), for the user authentication in the PHP scripts because I can't make the PAM PHP extension works 😒 Google's searches returned tonns of useless and non-working advises and suggestions; even ChatGPT can't resolve that issue.
 It looks like this module is deprecated but I can't find any working replacement.
 By the way, if I'll get PAM module working in PHP, Python app and auth.php will be replaced by very simple call:
     ``` if (pam_auth($username, $password))```